We occasionally recommend products we love and might be paid a share of the sale.

 As a result of this, it is completely natural for a course that is larger to take longer to complete.
 In fact, the land area of a golf course is a crucial factor in timing any round of golf.

 Typically, a par-3 golf course will take just 1-1.5 hours to finish.
-On the other hand, golf courses with a total range of 5,000 to 6,000 yards might take two hours to finish.
+On the other hand, a regulation 9-hole golf courses with a total range of 3,000 to 3,500 yards will take two hours to finish.

 How You Get Around The Course